-which were partly counteracting each other in terms of the overall topsoil temperature and active layer thickness variability.
-In particular, low vegetation led to an inverse relationship between winter temperature and active layer thickness, and summer topsoil temperature did not influence active layer thickness significantly.
+In this study, we analysed how local variability of vegetation cover relates to topsoil temperature, active layer thickness and snow depth at one site at the Arctic forest-tundra transition.
+Both the observed variability and the absolute values are site dependent.
+We found distinct vegetation effects in the four seasons, which were partly counteracting each other in terms of the overall topsoil temperature and active layer thickness variability.
+In particular, low vegetation lead to an inverse relationship between winter temperature and active layer thickness and summer topsoil temperature did not influence active layer thickness significantly.

-In agreement with Kropp et al. (2020), we found that winter topsoil temperatures controlled annual mean temperatures and that topsoil below tussocks and tall shrub tundra was generally warmer than topsoil below short-statured vegetation.
-Furthermore, we found that topsoil temperature was most variable in space under the snow cover in winter and during snowmelt in May, while the spatial variability was less pronounced in summer and autumn, which agrees well with Gisnås et al. (2014).
+In agreement with Kropp et al. (2020) we found that winter topsoil temperatures controlled annual mean temperatures, and that topsoil below tussocks and tall shrub tundra was generally warmer than topsoil below short-statured vegetation.
+Furthermore, we found that topsoil temperature was most variable in space under the snow cover in winter and during snow melt snowmelt in May, while the spatial variability was less pronounced in summer and autumn, which agrees well with Gisnås et al. (2014).

-4.1 Vegetation and soil temperature in relation to autumn processes

-Vegetation type did not play a significant part in the autumn topsoil temperature variation (Fig. 5), which agrees well with Romanovsky and Osterkamp (1995), who observed very similar dates of the start of ground freezing across three sites up to 63 km apart.
-On the other hand, Frost et al. (2018) found that tall shrubs experienced a delayed start of freezing by almost 1 month compared to other vegetation types.
-We found that at all locations the topsoil temperature signal was dominated by air temperature and snowfall timing.
-The importance of snow cover onset for soil temperature was highlighted by many authors, including Ling and Zhang (2003) and Zhang (2005).
+4.1 Vegetation and soil temperature in relation to autumn processes while vegetation Vegetation type did not play a significant part in the autumn topsoil temperature variation, we (Figure 5), which agrees well with Romanovsky and Osterkamp (1995) who observed very similar dates of the start of ground freezing across three sites up to $63 \, \mathrm{km}$ apart.
+On the other hand, Frost et al. (2018) found that tall shrubs experienced a delayed start of freezing by almost one month as compared to other vegetation types.
+We found that at all locations the general pattern topsoil temperature signal was dominated by air temperature and snowfall timing.
+HoweverThe importance of snowcover onset for soil temperature was highlighted by many authors, including Ling and Zhang (2003); Zhang (2005).

-While all vegetation types had similar average autumn temperatures and cooling rates, we observed considerable variability within single types as well as between years.
-The temporal variability of the start of freezing was described by Romanovsky and Osterkamp (1995), who found up to 18 d difference in the start of freezing date at a single location between 1987 and 1992.
-In their study, the temporal variability was higher than the spatial variability, although the stations were up to 63 km apart.
-On the other hand, we observed considerable local variability of up to 39 d difference in the timing of the first below-zero topsoil temperatures in a single year (Fig. 5e).
+While all vegetation types had similar average autumn temperatures and cooling rates, we observed considerable variability between different locations and years.
+Within single types as well as between years.
+The temporal variability of the start of freezing was described by Romanovsky and Osterkamp (1995), who found up to 18 days difference in the start of freezing date at a single location between 1987 and 1992.
+In their study, the temporal variability was higher than the spatial variability although the stations were up to $63 \, \mathrm{km}$ apart.
+On the other hand, we observed considerable local variability of up to 39 days difference in the timing of the first below zero topsoil temperatures in a single year (Figure 5e).
 This variability is potentially driven by the soil cover of mosses or lichen, soil moisture, and microtopography rather than vascular plants.
 The importance of soil moisture in the freezing period was highlighted by Morse et al. (2016).
-We observed the largest range of mean October topsoil temperatures in tussock tundra (Fig. 5d), which may be caused by a large range of moisture conditions depending on the microtopography in this vegetation type.
+We observed the largest range of mean October topsoil temperatures in tussock tundra (Figure 5d) which may be caused by a large range of moisture conditions depending on the microtopography in this vegetation type.
 However, it should be noted that variations in the sensor depth will play a major role in autumn when steep temperature gradients can be expected.